sunspla-sh/network-notes/07-ip-addressing.md

 - Subinterfaces are virtual interfaces that are created by dividing up one physical interface into multiple logical interfaces

 ## IPV4 Data Flows

+### Three Types of IPV4 Data Flows

+- There are three different ways data can flow using the IPV4 protocol:

+    - Unicast

+        - Data travels from a single source to a single destination

+    - Multicast

+        - Data travels from a single source to multiple (but specific) destination devices

+    - Broadcast

+        - Data travels from a single source to all devices on a network